 Tags: action, bible study, black, black lives, church u.s.a, general assembly, god loves, lead organizer, liberation bible, liberation bible study, matthew 25, matthew 25 invitation, news service, presbyterian church, presbyterian church u.s.a, presbyterian news, presbyterian news service, public witness, shanea d, town hall

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Communications, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Communications, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries